salamiz/LRCH-Database-Design/README.md

 This mission statement serves LRCH's leadership, medical staff, and stakeholders, pledging to benefit all organizational groups.
 It bridges the gap between traditional systems and the future of healthcare, supported by a well-thought-out plan.
 Our project uniquely aligns with LRCH's operations, providing immeasurable value by enhancing efficiency and patient care.

-## Project Deliverables

-### Functional & Non-functional Requirements
-Detailed infrmation can be found in the word document